Cogmasters/concord/README.md

 ```

 ## Run echo-bot
-1. get your bot token and paste it to `bot.config` to
+1. Get your bot token and paste it to `bot.config` to
    replace "replace-this-with-your-bot-token".
-There is a
+There are
-   well written instructions from [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) about
+   well written instructions from the [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) about
-   how to get token and join bot to a server.
+   how to get token and add a bot to a server.

-2. invite your bot to a testing server.
+2. Invite your bot to a testing server.
 We can invite your bots
    to our testing servers.

-3. run `./echo-bot.exe` in the same folder of `bot.config`
+3. Run `./echo-bot.exe` in the same folder of `bot.config`

 ## Test echo-bot
 Type any message in any channel of the server that the bot is invited.